isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1882.md

 ---
-title: 'Blast Chiller'
+title: 'Robotic arms'
 permalink: /productivity-solutions-grant/solutionrepo/solution1882
 ---

-## Blast Chiller
+## Robotic arms

 ## Overview

 **Description**

-By using fast-moving cold air, blast chiller rapidly lowers the temperature of food to prevent bacterial growth, thus lengthens the shelf life of prepared food.
-The rapid cooling process decreases the amount of ice crystals that appear on food, maintaining the quality and consistency of food products.
+Robotic arms that are:
+- Programmable mechanical arms integrated into industrial robots or collaborative robots; and
+- Arms consist of segments connected by rotary and linear joints, allowing for controlled, precise and accurate movements; and
+- Robotic arms are attached with end effectors designed for a wide variety of functions such as pick & place, parts rotation & placement, tool handling and assembly.

 Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)